ericoporto/fgmk/README.md

 This tool is written using Python 3.
 Needs `pillow`, `numpy` and `PyQt5` - you can `apt install python3-pyqt5` and similar (in Ubuntu) or use pip3.

-In ubuntu 14.04 I had to install also `sudo apt install python3-pyqt5.qtwebkit`.